Why Do Evil People Succeed? What Judaism, Christianity, and Islam Say

 Key takeaways

-• All three Abrahamic faiths acknowledge that evil people genuinely do succeed in worldly terms — none of them deny this uncomfortable reality.
+• All three Abrahamic faiths acknowledge that evil people can appear to succeed in the short term — this isn't denied but confronted head-on.

 FAQs